balajimadhvn/GROMACS_MD_Simulation_Automation/README.md

      - `NVT.mdp` (NVT equilibration)
      - `NPT.mdp` (NPT equilibration)
      - `MD.mdp` (production MD run)
-   - Place these files in the directory where the script is located.
+   - **LIG.itp**: The topology file for the ligand.
+You can obtain this file from **SwissParam**, a web-based tool for generating topology files for small molecules:
+     - Visit [SwissParam](http://www.swissparam.ch/) to generate the ligand's topology file.
+     - Once you input your ligand's structure, download the generated `LIG.itp` file and place it in the same directory as the script.

 ### 3. **Operating System**
    - The script is developed for **Ubuntu** or other Linux distributions.